Introduction

 Different Experience

-Both orthodontics and dentistry have different types of experience and different levels of experience in their respective fields.
-Also, someone in the Orthodontics industry starts gaining experience and training right after entering their residency.
-It makes them ready to get a license and practice earlier than doctors.
+Both orthodontics and dentistry have different types of experience and various levels of expertise in their respective fields.
+Additionally, individuals in the Orthodontics industry begin gaining experience and training immediately after entering their residency.
+It prepares them to obtain a license and practice earlier than doctors.

 More treatment

 Doctors can provide specific general treatment and dental care.
 Some expertise in surgery or placing metal braces.
-Some doctors are experts at providing Invisalign only.
-However, with optometrists, patients get to understand which treatment suits their conditions the best.
+Some doctors specialize in providing Invisalign treatment only.
+However, with optometrists, patients can understand which treatment suits their condition best.

 Expert Communication

-Also, when patients are solely looking for teeth alignment, it’s best to rely on an orthodontist.
-They are also connected with general dentists and can provide a very personalized treatment through consultation and clear communication about what patients need.
+Additionally, when patients are primarily seeking teeth alignment, it’s best to consult an orthodontist.
+They are also connected with general dentists and can provide personalized treatment through consultations and clear communication about what patients need.

 Orthodontists Know What to Expect